Solving Nonlinear Absolute Value Equations: Applications

 where the subdifferential of $\ell_1$ norm can be written explicitly as

 Using the fact that $\alpha \, \text{sign}(\alpha) = |\alpha|$ for every $\alpha \in \R$, the inclusion \eqref{sparse.condi} can be transformed into

-The above equation just provides a necessary condition for optimal solution.
+The above equation just provides a necessary condition for an optimal solution.
 In the following, we give a short numerical observation to guarantee its potential utility in sparse optimization.
-In order to apply results from previous sections, it is necessary to ensure that one of the following maps is a $P_0$-map
+In order to apply results from previous sections, it is necessary to ensure that

-In the following figures, we use the same quadratic loss function~\eqref{eq:loss}, where matrix $A$ and vector~$b$ are randomly generated ranging from $-1$ to $1$ and $-0,05$ to $0$, respectively.
-Figure~\ref{fig:sparsity} shows the behavior of each coefficient while increasing the tuning parameter $\lambda > 0$.
+In the following figures, we use the same quadratic loss function~\eqref{eq:loss}, where matrix $A$ and vector~$b$ are randomly generated ranging from $-1$ to $1$ and $-0,05$ to $0$, respectively. {\Cref{fig:sparsity_new} illustrates the behavior of each coefficient as the tuning parameter \( \lambda > 0 \) increases.
+In both cases, we observe that the results obtained using the smoothing function \( \theta_1 \) are consistently better than those obtained with \( \theta_2 \)}